kaushiksoni10/locationtagger/README.md

 # locationtagger
- Detect and extract locations from text or URL page
+ Detect and extract locations (Countries, Regions/States & Cities) from text or URL also find relationships among country, regions & cities.